Marriott's Starwood hack hits up to 500 million customers

 “The public deserves to know how this happened,” Massachusetts Attorney General Maura Healey said in a statement.

-Company representatives could not be reached to comment on the lawsuit, government investigations or to explain why it had taken so long to uncover and disclose the hack.

-Marriott said on its website that it would inform affected guests about the breach starting on Friday, and that it had reported it to law enforcement and regulatory authorities.
+Marriott said it would inform affected guests about the breach starting on Friday, and that it had reported it to law enforcement and regulatory authorities.

-The breach appeared to be the second-largest on record, based on records compromised, after one at Yahoo in 2013 that exposed all of its 3 billion user accounts.
-That incident cost $47 million in litigation expenses and prompted Verizon Communications Inc (VZ.N) to cut $350 million off the price it paid when it acquired most of Yahoo.
+The breach appeared to be the second-largest on record after one at Yahoo in 2013 that exposed all of its 3 billion user accounts.
+That breach cost $47 million in litigation expenses and prompted Verizon Communications Inc (VZ.N) to cut $350 million off the price it paid when it acquired most of Yahoo.

 Marriott said it was too early to estimate the financial impact of the breach, though it would not affect its long-term financial health.
 The hotel chain said it was working with its insurance carriers to assess coverage.